Top five tips to make your ‘technical’ writing more engaging

 Tip one – be focussed

-You know your subject really well, but you won’t be able to explain everything in one go.
+You know your subject really well, but you can't explain everything in one go.
 It’s worth taking time to think about why you are writing (your intention) before you start.

 Stay focussed on that simple objective and organising your writing will become much easier.
 Your readers will also find it easier to follow the points you make.